caihaocheng-caihaocheng/FYP-Django/README.md

 It can also Recognize the Named Entity and predict the Relations

-If you want all the RUNABLE files, feel free to contact me.
+If you want all the files, feel free to contact me.

 E-mail: AidenCai@163.com